Literacy in the United States: National Assessment of Educational Progress

 NAEP reading assessment results are reported as average scores on a 0–500 scale.
 The Basic Level is 208 and the Proficient Level is 238.
 The average reading score for grade-four public school students was 219.
 Female students had an average score that was 7 points higher than male students.
 Students who were eligible for the National School Lunch Program (NSLP) had an average score that was 28 points lower than that for students who were not eligible.

 Reading scores for the individual states and districts are available on the NAEP site.
 Between 2017 and 2019 Mississippi was the only state that had a grade-four reading score increase and 17 states had a score decrease.

+With these statistics all put together, these scores suggest that the reading proficiency in the U.S. remains inconsistent, with a large number of students performing below proficient levels.

+The differences of the racial group scores also show uneven reading achievements, which is often associated with broader educational inequalities.

 Other domestic studies

 Central Connecticut State University study

 From 2005 to 2009, Jack Miller of Central Connecticut State University conducted annual studies aimed at identifying America's most literate cities.
 Miller drew from a number of available data resources, and the CCSU America's Most Literate Cities study ranks the largest cities (population 250,000 and above) in the United States.
 The study focuses on six indicators of literacy: newspaper circulation, number of bookstores, library resources, periodical-publishing resources, educational attainment, and Internet resources.